 In the Conservancy project, phase one development continues with 25 new single-family home permits being issued.
-Ryland Town Center project has been completed.

 Wide Open West (WOW)

 As part of a continuing economic development initiative, WOW began servicing a fiber based network to provide business class internet service to underserved areas throughout the Village.